 You or your family are not citizens or a type of immigrant who can get that benefit.

-You have not given DSHS info they need or have not done something their rules say you must.
+You have not done something DSHS’ rules say you must.

 Why the facts in your case do not make you eligible.

 Which Washington Administrative Code (WAC) rules the worker used to decide your case.

 The DSHS worker may not have known or understood all the important facts.

 DSHS may have not used its rules correctly.

 DSHS may not have taken the right steps in deciding your case and giving you notice.

 DSHS may not have taken the right steps if you have a disability making it hard for you to understand or follow their rules.
 Read DSHS Help for People with Disabilities: Necessary Supplemental Accommodation (NSA).